Android Tops iPhone

 5. It multitasks

-tuaw’s take: “I guess they’ve been asleep for the past month because multitasking is one of the main features of iPhone OS 4.0, very likely due for public release sometime within the next few weeks.”
+tuaw’s take: “I guess they’ve been asleep for the past month because multitasking is one of the main features of iPhone OS 4.0, very likely due for public release within the next few weeks.”
 It hasn’t happened yet.
 The fact that Android landed first means Apple is just playing catch up now.
 Owned.

 6. It has a better browser

-7. It gives you more carrier choices.
+7. It gives you more career choices.

 Share